vacp2p/rfc/content/docs/rfcs/56/README.md

 ### Community Ban Flow

 1. The Community owner adds a member to the ban list, revokes their grants, and publishes the updated Community metadata.
+2. If the Community is Private, Re-keying is performed between the members of the Community, to ensure that the banned member is unable to decrypt any messages.

 ## Waku protocols